Designated complaints

 Legislation

-For further information about the new function, see Part XIE of the Competition and Consumer Act 2010 as set out in the Competition and Consumer Amendment (Fair Go for Consumers and Small Business) Act 2024 and the Competition and Consumer (Designated Complaints) Determination 2024.
+For further information about the designated complaints function, see Part XIE of the Competition and Consumer Act 2010 and the Competition and Consumer (Designated Complaints) Determination 2024 (the Determination).